 ‘The Management of a Digital Marketing Project’ – this module will prepare a tri-partite agreement between the student, the academic staff and the organisation as to the focus of the project, existing benchmark measures, what is to be achieved and how to make the project sustainable (so that it can continue after the student leaves).
 This is carried out between January to March/April

 The Work Based Digital Marketing Project – a credit work experience (450 hours) to deliver the project with the organisation concerned.
 (April to August)

 The project can be in any type of organisation e.g. private sector, public sector, charity or a university.
-It is desirable but not essential for the work project activity to take place at the premises, or it could be a mix with some days in the company and some work off site.
+It is essential for the work project activity to take place at the premises – many of the projects have been remotely delivered due to COVID.

 We have built in flexibility to the work-placement so it could be that you would like a portfolio of tasks to be completed rather than just one main project.
 Examples could be – creation of a digital marketing strategy, audit and re-launch of social media, budget and investment plan for marketing, devising and implementing a training plan for existing staff.

 I recently completed my bachelors degree in Tourism Management, in which I obtained a First Class honours.
 I am now studying a masters degree in Digital Marketing.